Extended Biographical Accounts

 Seat: Stubbylee, Bacup near Manchester

-He obtained his B.A at Christ Church, Oxford in 1853 and his M.A in 1855
+He obtained his B.A. at Christ Church, Oxford in 1853 and his M.A. in 1855.

-He qualified as Justice of the Peace for Lancashire on 5 April 1858
+He qualified as Justice of the Peace for Lancashire on 5 April 1858.

-James Maden Holt J.P for the County of Lancaster and M.P. for North East Lancashire 1868-1880 was the only son of John Holt of Stubbeylee near Bacup, by Judith third daughter of James Maden of Greens House near Bacup.
-In 1868 he became the first Bacup born local MP when the new North-East Lancashire constituency was formed, devoting his maiden speech to the folly of disestablishing the Protestant Church in Ireland.
-He held the seat in the General Election in 1874 against the challenge of the Marquis of Hartington, a member of the Cavendish family of Chatsworth Park.
-At the request of the council of the Church Association he introduced the Ecclesiastical Offences Bill, designed to facilitate the suppression of extravagances in ritual.
-On approach to the 1880 General Election James Maden Holt announced to his friends and supporters of his desire to retire on the grounds of failing health.
-Mr Holt was not a frequent speaker during his parliamentary career but he took some part in discussions specially affecting Protestantism.
+James Maden Holt, J.P. for the County of Lancaster and M.P. for North East Lancashire (1868–1880), was the only son of John Holt of Stubbylee near Bacup, by Judith, third daughter of James Maden of Greens House near Bacup.
+In 1868 he became the first Bacup‑born local MP when the new North‑East Lancashire constituency was formed, devoting his maiden speech to the folly of disestablishing the Protestant Church in Ireland.

 James Maden Holt remained a rigid Protestant all his life.